dymmond/esmerald/docs/en/docs/middleware/middleware.md

 The middlewares are 100% compatible.

-Although some of the middlewares might mention Lilya or other ASGI framework, they are 100% compatible with Esmerald as well.
+Although some of the middlewares might mention Lilya or other ASGI framework, they are 100% compatible with Ravyn as well.

 #### <a href="https://github.com/abersheeran/asgi-ratelimit">RateLimitMiddleware</a>